Childhood Immunizations (Nova Scotia)

 Mumps causes fever, headache and painful swelling of one or both of the major saliva glands.
 Mumps can lead to meningitis (infection of the coverings of the brain and spinal cord) and, very rarely, to brain swelling.
 Rarely, it can cause the testicles of boys or men to swell, which can make them unable to have children.

 Rubella is also called the German measles.
 It causes slight fever, a rash and swelling of the glands in the neck.
 Rubella can also cause brain swelling or a problem with bleeding.
-If a pregnant woman catches rubella, it can cause her to lose the baby or have a baby who is blind or deaf, or has trouble learning.
+If a pregnant person catches rubella, it can cause them to lose the baby or have a baby who is blind, deaf, or has trouble learning.

 The varicella immunization helps prevent chicken pox.